koushiroue/celschrome/README.md

 - Allows One-Liner Compact Mode (Address Bar + Tab) when Browser window is over certain size.
 - Tab auto-size focus with auto-hide close button.
 - Address Bar auto-expand and auto-hide when hovered. (buggy)
-- Reduce most* spaces in tabs, navigations and bookmark bar for more compact footprint.
+- Reduce most* spaces in tabs, navigations and bookmark bar for more compact footprint.  `seemingly not much for v89`

 ### Personal Bar Tweaks

-- Transparent Background color in bookmark folder.
+- ~~Transparent Background color in bookmark folder.~~ `nope for v89`
 - ~~Auto-Hide Personal Bar.~~ `dropped support, may readded in the future`

 ---